 Carpenter Foreman Salary

-Carpenter Foremans in the United States are largely men, earning an average of $24.88 per hour.
-Residence is the biggest factor affecting pay for this group, followed by tenure.
-Work is enjoyable for Carpenter Foremans, who typically claim high levels of job satisfaction.
-While a little over a half report receiving no health benefits, over one-half do receive medical coverage, and just under one in three have dental, as well.
+Men make up the majority of Carpenter Foremans in the United States, and the nationwide average salary in this area lies in the neighborhood of $25.22 per hour.
+Location is the biggest factor affecting pay for this group, followed by career duration.
+The majority of Carpenter Foremans claim high levels of job satisfaction.
+Not all workers are lucky enough to have benefits; in fact, just over a half are without coverage.
+Medical insurance is claimed by slightly less than one-half and dental insurance is reported by just under a third.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Carpenter Foreman